Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Continuous colorings

 \section{Continuous colorings}

-Now we turn to the investigation of the existence of continuous solutions of LCL's on regular trees.
+Now we turn to the investigation of the existence of continuous solutions of LCL problems on regular forests.
 Our main contribution is that, unlike in the main theorem of \cite{Bernshteyn2021LLL}, we do not need to assume that our graph is given by a group action, that is, the edges do not come with a proper edge $\Delta$-coloring.
 As seen below, this requires a significant change of Bernshteyn's argument.

 Recall the definition of $\dist_\Delta$ and $\lab_\Delta$ from \cref{subsub:continuous}.